 The sheriff receives a minimum statutory compensation amount according to county population class.
 T.C.A. § 8-24-102.
 Pursuant to T.C.A. § 8-24-102(g), compensation for the sheriff must be at least 10 percent higher than the salary paid to the general officers of the county.
 However, the county legislative body may increase the compensation of the sheriff above the minimum amount required by the state law.
 T.C.A. §§ 8-24-103 and 8-24-111.

-At their first session in each and every year, the county legislative body is required to make an allowance as they in their discretion think sufficient to compensate the sheriff for ex officio services.
+At their first session in each and every year, the county legislative body is required to make an allowance that they in their discretion think sufficient to compensate the sheriff for ex officio services.
 T.C.A. §§ 5-9-101(6), 8-24-111.
-In addition, the county legislative body is authorized to pay the sheriff an amount in addition to the salary allowed by T.C.A. § 8-24-102 for ex officio services as the superintendent of the workhouse if the workhouse is combined with the jail as provided for by Title 41, Chapter 2.
+The county legislative body is authorized to pay the sheriff an amount, in addition to the salary allowed by T.C.A. § 8-24-102, for ex officio services as the superintendent of the workhouse if the workhouse is combined with the jail as provided for by Title 41, Chapter 2.
 T.C.A. § 8-24-103(a)(3).